Cesare Pavese: Arrest and conviction; the war in Italy

 Pavese, an apolitical person in highly politicized times, moved in antifascist circles.
-In 1935 he was arrested and convicted for having letters from a political prisoner.
-After a few months in prison, he was sent into "confino", internal exile in Southern Italy, the commonly used sentence for those guilty of lesser political crimes.
+In 1935, he was arrested and convicted for having letters from a political prisoner.
+After a few months in prison, he was sent into confino, i.e. internal exile in Southern Italy, the commonly used sentence for those guilty of lesser political crimes.
 (Carlo Levi and Leone Ginzburg, also from Turin, were similarly sent into confino.)
 After a year spent in the Calabrian village of Brancaleone, Pavese returned to Turin, where he worked for the left-wing publisher Giulio Einaudi as editor and translator.
 Natalia Ginzburg also worked there.

 Pavese was living in Rome when he was called up into the fascist army, but because of his asthma, he spent six months in a military hospital.
-When he returned to Turin, German troops occupied the streets and most of his friends had left to fight as partisans.
+When he returned to Turin, German troops occupied the streets, and most of his friends had left to fight as partisans.
 Pavese fled to the hills around Serralunga di Crea, near Casale Monferrato.
 He took no part in the armed struggle taking place in that area.
 During his years in Turin, he was the mentor of the young writer and translator Fernanda Pivano, his former student at the Liceo D'Azeglio.
 Pavese gave her the American edition of Spoon River Anthology, which came out in Pivano's Italian translation in 1943.